RestoringVision

 Logo

-I played with circular shapes as a way to explore unity, community, and vision-related representation without keeping the glasses imagery—the organization does more than hand out glasses to people.
+I played with circular shapes as a way to explore unity, community, and vision-related representation without keeping the glasses imagery—the organization does more than hand out glasses to people and communicating that with the mark was important.
 Since growth was a continuing goal for RestoringVision, I wanted to create an icon that would speak to that in a bright, organic way.

 The resulting logo is a design that incorporates elements representing the eye, growth, and color interactions.
 Each of the four colored components represent the four cornerstones of the organization: heritage (clear vision leader), experience (life-changing impact), service (a pathway to clear vision), and benefits (new lens on life), all of which come together to form the brand promise (life restored).